This page is from APP, the official source of professional practice for policing.

 - fully documenting all decisions and rationale in a decision log

-- identifying the importance of risk assessments, as well as health, safety and welfare strategies of themselves and their colleagues at all phases of disaster victim identification (DVI) operations
+- identifying the importance of risk assessments, as well as health, safety, welfare and wellbeing strategies of themselves and their colleagues at all phases of DVI operations

 - identifying and coordinating specialist logistical support provided by external contractors